 The workshop is co-located and organized with the 2022 Foundations of Digital Games (FDG) conference, which is held online.
-The exact workshop date is TBD, but will take place sometime during the conference (August 3-6, 2021).
+The exact workshop date is TBD, but will take place sometime during the conference (September 5-8, 2022).

 Topics of interest include, but are not limited to:

 The workshop will accept submissions in the form of papers and demos/artifacts.
 Submissions will be subject to double-blind peer review.
 Each submission will receive feedback from at least two reviewers, as well as a meta-review.
 Authors of accepted submissions will be invited to give an oral presentation of their submission.
 We are especially interested in seeing work in progress or discussions of open issues within the field.

-Submissions must use the single-column ACM master template (https://www.acm.org/publications/taps/word-template-workflow), and be 8-16 pages long in the single-column format, excluding references.
-The final version will use the more compact double-column format and will be roughly 5-10 pages, again excluding references.
-Accepted publications will be published in the ACM Digital Library along with the conference proceedings of FDG 2021.
-Accepted papers will also be invited to submit an extended version of the paper to a special issue of the IEEE Transactions on Games journal.
+Submissions must use the single-column ACM master template, and be 5-8 pages long, excluding references.
+Accepted publications will be published in the ACM Digital Library along with the conference proceedings of FDG 2022.

 Papers should be submitted to EasyChair.